kjx63/Github-Finder-v2-level2/README.md

 ### Description

-1. Refactoring to Hooks & Context
+1. Refactoring to Hooks

+- It is better to manage App level state [users, user, repos, loading, alert].
+But it is still cluttering and messy

 ---